 Tips for Best Results

-• Be ready: “Stir fry” literally means to cook ingredients quickly on high heat while stirring constantly.
+• Be ready: “Stir fry” means to cook small pieces of food quickly on high heat while constantly stirring.
 So make sure meat and vegetables are prepped even before you turn on the stove.

 • Cut vegetables into uniform size pieces: Not only will veggies cook evenly but also your healthy chicken stir fry will have more pleasant look and texture.